SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 {Anchor}|The url after url rewrite.
 If the anchor and original image url were the same then the anchor will be set to the new image url
 ### ExtractWebpartProperties

-**Description:** Extracts the modern web part properties so they can be reused.
+**Description:** Extracts the client side web part properties so they can be reused.

 **Example:** `{JsonProperties} = ExtractWebpartProperties({ClientSideWebPartData})`